 To prepare you for today's multi-disciplinary creative industry, UFV's Graphic and Digital Design diploma program (GDD) provides you with a solid foundation in four fields of professional practice: brand identity, graphic/communication design, dynamic media, and interactive design.

-As a student, you are immersed in project-based learning in state-of-the-art Mac labs and well-equipped photography and drawing studios.
+As a student, you are immersed in design practice through project-based learning in collaborative Mac studio spaces.
 You’ll build a strong foundation in design process, resourcefulness, and conceptual development, as well as skills in critical thinking, typography, image making, content creation, and industry standard Adobe software.

 Industry engagement is essential to learning.
 The GDD Diploma offers you opportunities for: